 The Wheat Zoomer, by Vibrant Wellness, employs silicon chip technology to test for immune responses to wheat peptides (both gluten and non-gluten) as well as for intestinal permeability—otherwise known as “leaky gut”.
 I was a bit skeptical as I hadn’t had reactions to gluten and/or wheat prior to the test—or so I thought.

-Fast forward to my Certified Gluten Practitioner studies this spring.
-As we continued studying the amazing negative effects of gluten and wheat on the human body, we also completed a lecture on….you guessed it… the Wheat Zoomer.
+Fast forward to my Certified Gluten Practitioner studies.
+As we continued studying the shocking negative effects of gluten and wheat on the human body, we also completed a lecture on….you guessed it… the Wheat Zoomer.
 Digging deep within the report gave me a new appreciation for my situation and how to best manage it.
 Stay tuned for more information on how I’m coaching myself through my situation.

 Are You Sensitive to Gluten and/or Wheat?

 As I mentioned above, the symptoms of gluten and wheat sensitivity may be ones that you don’t notice at first or brush away.
 Here are some of the symptoms, although we are all different and you may be experiencing some altogether different symptoms:

 - Lack of Energy